FitzwilliamMuseum/amor-fitz-frontend/README.md

 This project interfaces with three apis that come from:

-* Omeka Classic
+* Omeka Classic located at https://hayleypapers.fitzmuseum.cam.ac.uk/ (uses a basic theme)
-* Hypothes.is
+* Hypothes.is (overlays can be found via https://via.hypothes.is/http://hayleypapers.fitzmuseum.cam.ac.uk/)
 * Mediawiki

 No API keys are needed to run this project, all data is openly licensed, images are more restricted due to University of Cambridge standpoint.
-The search engine will not work unless you have access to the Fitzwilliam solr cores (IP restricted, or you set up your own solr instance - see below.)
+The search engine will not work unless you have access to the Fitzwilliam solr cores (IP restricted.)

 ### Dependences